-Santosh Vempala holds a courtesy appointment with the Stewart School of Industrial & Systems Engineering and is the Distinguished Professor in the College of Computing at Georgia Tech.
+Santosh Vempala is an adjunct professor in the H. Milton Stewart School of Industrial and Systems Engineering and is the Frederick G. Storey Chair II and Professor in the College of Computing at Georgia Tech.

 Dr. Vempala joined the College of Computing in the fall of 2006 as a professor in the Computing Science and Systems division.
 He recently spearheaded the Algorithms and Randomness Center and ThinkTank at Georgia Tech, and currently serves as director.